Variable-Speed Drive Compressor and Adaptable Capacity Inverter

-When it comes down to compressors, a variable speed drive control is almost exactly the same as a variable frequency drive (VFD) in the way it controls an DC motor.
+When it comes down to compressors, a variable speed drive (VSD) control is almost exactly the same as a variable frequency drive (VFD) in the way it controls an DC motor.
 However, compressors utilise a brush-less permanent magnet motor for improved efficiency and longevity.

-For example, the inverter (variable frequency drive) in these compressors generates three phases, with the frequency for each phase being fully adjustable below or above the average of 50/60 Hz normally used in the power grid.
+The inverter (variable frequency drive) in these compressors generates three phases, with the frequency for each phase being fully adjustable below or above the average of 50/60 Hz normally used in the power grid.
 When the frequency is changed, the speed and, therefore, the rotations per minute, are also altered.
 For example, the electronic controller selects a speed between 1000 rpm and 4000 rpm but this will be different in every electro mechanical system.
 In addition, the speed that a compressor sets can also alter its cooling capacity.

 As a general rule, compressor capacity will normally be in linear ratio to the speed.
 This means: when a 1:4 speed range has been set, the cooling capacity of the unit is likely to fall at around 1:3.7.
 Specific capacities are challenging to calculate, because each unit can differ depending on the parameters that have been set.
 With data sheets available to indicate the performance of variable speed drive compressors at different speeds, engineers can find the perfect speed and related capacity for their application requirements.